NuGet/Insights/README.md

 ## Purpose

 The purpose of this repository is to explore oddities and inconsistencies on NuGet.org's available packages.
-To support this goal, I've built several generic ways of writing "queries" which search for packages with arbitrary characteristics.

-### Parallelized queries on Azure Functions

 I've built several "drivers" that implement what to do for each unit of work.
 A unit of work is represented by a queue message that Azure Functions is triggered on.
 The unit of work can be based on a catalog index, catalog page, or catalog